Paul Roos (Australian rules footballer): Personal life

 In 1992, Roos married American native Tami Hardy, a meditation teacher from San Diego.
-They have two sons, Dylan and Tyler, the latter of whom appeared on The Amazing Race Australia in 2019 and is currently dating American tennis player Amanda Anisimova.
+They have two sons, Dylan and Tyler, the latter of whom appeared on The Amazing Race Australia in 2019 and dated American tennis player Amanda Anisimova.

 In September 2003, Roos ruptured his Achilles tendon during a game of social basketball, and was seen on crutches during the Swans' qualifying final win over Port Adelaide at AAMI Stadium the following weekend.

 In 2008 he was named Australian Father of the Year in recognition of his ability to balance the needs of his family with the responsibilities of managing a high-profile sports team.